neurips2025-colab/neurips2025/README.md

-## google colab notebook for paper attached in repo
+## google colab notebook for paper attached in repository